 Evidence of DanceSyndrome’s Impact

-Our ongoing consultations with our participants (surveys, creative evaluation, case studies, focus groups, impact assessment) and independent evaluation by UCLAN, continues to show that our sessions make a significant positive health and social difference in the lives of people with learning disabilities.
+Our ongoing consultations with all of our participants (done via surveys, creative evaluation, case studies, focus groups, impact assessment) and independent evaluation by Why Not Change continues to show that our sessions make a significant positive health and social difference in the lives of people with learning disabilities.

 Our consultations confirm there is no other disability-led inclusive community dance provision in Lancashire and Greater Manchester and no existing Dance Leader training which can be accessed by people with learning disabilities.